-Eclampsia (hypocalcemia or puerperal tetany) is an emergency medical condition associated with a life-threatening drop in blood calcium levels that occurs in nursing mothers.
+Eclampsia, also referred to as hypocalcemia or puerperal tetany, is an emergency medical condition associated with a life-threatening drop in blood calcium levels that occurs in nursing mothers.
 Eclampsia most commonly occurs when the puppies are one to four weeks of age and the mother is producing the most milk.
 It can also occur before giving birth.

-The cause of eclampsia is often not discovered, but may be due:
+The cause of eclampsia is often undetermined but may be due to:

-• not receiving a balanced premium growth and development diet while pregnant and nursing, or
+• not receiving a balanced premium diet designed for reproduction or growth while pregnant and nursing

-Females that are particularly good mothers, especially attentive to their puppies, seem to be more likely to develop eclampsia.
-Breeds such as Chihuahuas, Pomeranians, Toy Poodles, Miniature Pinscher, Shih Tzu, and other small breeds are at an increased risk.
+Mothers that are especially attentive to their puppies seem to be more likely to develop eclampsia.
+Chihuahuas, Pomeranians, Toy Poodles, Miniature Pinschers, Shih Tzus, and other small breeds are at an increased risk.

 "Eclampsia is a true medical emergency.
-If you suspect eclampsia is developing, prevent the pups from suckling and contact your veterinarian immediately.
+If you suspect eclampsia is developing, prevent the pups from suckling and contact your veterinarian immediately."

 How is eclampsia treated?

-Treatment involves immediate intravenous injections of calcium and other medications depending on physical examination and laboratory test results.
+Treatment involves intravenous fluids and injections of calcium and other medications depending on physical examination and laboratory test results.
 Intravenous calcium must be administered very carefully and slowly otherwise it can cause severe lowering of the heart rate and arrhythmias.
 Some dogs will require anti-seizure drugs such as diazepam (Valium®) to control seizures and tetany.
 Oral calcium supplements (something as simple as Tums® may be recommended) and weaning the puppies as quickly as possible are typically required for follow-up care.
 If diagnosed and treated promptly, recovery from eclampsia is usually rapid and complete.